jacopotarantino/grunt-console-log-test/README.md

 # grunt-console-log-test

 Grunt plugin for preventing you from accidentally comitting a console.log statement into your project.
+This is particularly useful in node-based projects on the server side and AngularJS-based projects client-side.
+In node, console.log statements are evaluated synchronously and can severely affect an applications performance.
+In AngularJS-based projects, it's preferable to use angular's `$log` service instead of the console API so this plugin aids in keeping code style consistent.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`